 - Constipation is a very common but potentially serious adverse effect which can lead to paralytic ileus and even death.
-Constipation can increase clozapine levels which can further worsen constipation, consider investigating plasma clozapine levels particularly in chronic or difficult to manage constipation. - Constipation should be managed prior to starting clozapine, asked about routinely and proactively managed if signs and symptoms of constipation occur. - Patients with any warning signs should be urgently reviewed to rule out intestinal obstruction.
-Patients in the community should be referred urgently to Accident and Emergency services - Medium to severe abdominal pain or discomfort lasting over an hour - Swollen or distended stomach (also known as 'clozapine belly') - Overflow diarrhoea (particularly if there is blood in the stools) - Sickness or vomiting (particularly if it smells of stool)
+Constipation can increase clozapine levels which can further worsen constipation, consider investigating plasma clozapine levels particularly in chronic or difficult to manage constipation. - Constipation should be managed prior to starting clozapine, asked about routinely and proactively managed if signs and symptoms of constipation occur.

+- Patients with any warning signs should be urgently reviewed to rule out intestinal obstruction.
+Patients in the community should be referred urgently to Accident and Emergency services - 1.
+Medium to severe abdominal pain or discomfort lasting over an hour - 2.
+Swollen or distended stomach (also known as 'clozapine belly') - 3.
+Overflow diarrhoea (particularly if there is blood in the stools) - 4.
+Sickness or vomiting (particularly if it smells of stool) - 5.
+Absent bowel sounds - 6.
+Symptoms of sepsis

-- Absent bowel sounds - Symptoms of sepsis - If there are no warning signs or concerns about potential faecal impaction, treat with stimulant laxatives, (e.g. senna or bisacodyl) with stool softeners (e.g. docusate) /osmotic laxatives (e.g. lactulose or macrogols) if needed - Ensure a stool chart is in use and review regularly - Optimise treatment with one laxative before adding in further laxatives - Do not routinely use bulk forming laxatives e.g. ispaghula husk, as they can increase the risk of impaction if fluid intake isn't sufficient - Prophylactic laxatives should be considered for all patients and should be prescribed for patients with a history of constipation or with risk factors for developing constipation. - Constipation can increase clozapine levels which in turn can worsen constipation, monitor any patient with constipation for other signs of high clozapine levels and consider taking a plasma level if any concerns (see section 2.6.8). - For further information on management of clozapine induced constipation and patient information: - Managing constipation in people taking clozapine SPS Specialist Pharmacy Service - The first stop for professional medicines advice - Printable leaflets (choiceandmedication.org)
+If there are no warning signs or concerns about potential faecal impaction, treat with

+- Stimulant laxatives, (e.g. senna or bisacodyl) plus a stool softener (e.g. docusate) - Osmotic laxatives (e.g. lactulose or macrogols) can be added if needed however it is important to ensure adequate fluid intake if prescribing osmotic laxatives. - Ensure a stool chart is in use and review regularly - Optimise treatment with the initial laxatives before adding in further laxatives - Do not routinely use bulk forming laxatives e.g. ispaghula husk, as they can increase the risk of impaction if fluid intake isn't sufficient - Prophylactic laxatives should be considered and their prescription discussed with all patients as there is evidence of benefit.
+Laxatives must be prescribed for patients with a history of constipation or with risk factors for developing constipation. - Constipation can increase clozapine levels which in turn can worsen constipation, monitor any patient with constipation for other signs of high clozapine levels and consider taking a plasma level if any concerns (see section 2.6.8). - For further information on management of clozapine induced constipation and patient information: - 7.
+Managing constipation in people taking clozapine SPS Specialist Pharmacy Service - The first stop for professional medicines advice - 8.
+Printable leaflets (choiceandmedication.org)